|

 Keep squeezing the trigger gently until the rod makes contact with the diaphragm.
 Don't squeeze the trigger too hard or the silicone will leak out of the nozzle.

-Slide the knife blade behind and under the silicone with the blade against the surface.
+Carefully hold the knife blade and slide it under the silicone with the blade against the surface (fig 1.4), then, using the same method, slide the blade behind the sealant with the blade flush against the wall.
 Take care not to scratch the surfaces.

-After slicing the sealant at both surfaces, use the blade to cut the silicone into sections.
+After slicing the sealant at both surfaces, use the blade to cut the silicone into sections to make it easier to remove.
 Place the blade back under the sealant and then lift it away from the surface (see fig 1.5).

 Grab the loose end of the sealant and pull it gently, you should be able to lift the section of sealant away fairly easily.